20 Beginner Line Dances Great to Know! (2024 Update)

 copperknob electricSlide

-While the Electric Slide was originally choreographed in 1976, it was Marcia Griffiths’s song Electric Boogie that gave it popularity.
+While the Electric Slide was originally choreographed in 1976, Marcia Griffiths’s song Electric Boogie gave it popularity.
 It was in 1989 when it took off and for ten years was listed as the number-one dance in the world!
 Today there are many songs used to dance the Electric Slide.
 Achy Breaky Heart is a popular go-to at a country bar, but so many others work great.
 To have other options for songs the Electric Slide works for go here!
 It is simple enough here are the steps:

 1. Grapevine right.
 Take one step right with your right foot.